Gwen Stefani Lists Home She Previously Shared With Gavin Rossdale, Ready For Blake Shelton Engagement?

 “Blake has been very excited for her,” the Gwen Stefani source said.
 “He understands the pressure of a tour before it all kicks off, and he is Gwen’s biggest fan… Their relationship is almost too good to be true.
 They are very much alike and really have a very special relationship.
 All the things that need to work out for two people to merge lives have worked out.”

-While Gwen Stefani and Blake Shelton haven’t starred alongside one another as coaches on The Voice since Season 9, Stefani appeared as a performer and mentor in recent seasons and will soon make her full-time return to the show with Shelton, Adam Levine and Alicia Keys next month.
+While Gwen Stefani and Blake Shelton haven’t starred alongside one another as coaches on The Voice since Season 9, Stefani appeared as a performer and mentor in recent seasons and will soon make her full-time return to the show with Shelton, Adam Levine, and Alicia Keys next month.

 [Featured Image by Kevork Djansezian/Getty Images]